 Interior Lighting Design Trend #1: Soft gold as a finish

 Soft colours such as grey have become very popular in the home, and soft gold is the latest trend extension of that idea.
 As far as contemporary décor is concerned, soft gold blends well with almost any kind of look, from modern to something a little more rustic.

 As a result, soft gold lighting fixtures are a great option, and if the fixture is required overhead, you can choose one that will accentuate the gold for an even more stunning look.
 Alternatively, you can use a soft gold reading lamp that has a bright brassy aesthetic to really make the corner of a room pop.

-Trend #2: Refine the Retro and Industrial Style
+Interior Lighting Design Trend #2: Retro and Industrial Style

 Modern retro lighting is popular in the kitchen, above the dining area, or even as wall lighting.
 Where possible, consider a lighting fixture as a piece of art on the wall and remember, the industrial look isn’t the unfinished retro punk vibe it used to be; it has been updated to sit comfortably alongside all 21st-century décor.